sunsakis/Yescrow/README.md

 We are a centralized middleman - Yescrow will start its decentralization after escrowing 1,000 ETH.

-All addresses that interacted with the contract before that will be airdropped DAO governance tokens.
+All addresses that interacted with the contract until then will become part of the DAO.

 **Less scams = More fun**